helmedeiros/hoster/README.md

 # Open an environment file in your editor
 hoster edit --dev

+# Preview what apply would change without touching the system hosts file
+hoster diff --dev

 # Apply an environment to /etc/hosts
 hoster apply --dev